vbhoyar/fa18-523-60/paper/paper.md

 first document is inserted into MongoDB.
 Accessing a collection in PyMongo works the same as getting a database.
 The Data in MongoDB is represented using JSON-style documents.
-The documents can contain native Python types which will be automatically converted to and from the appropriate BSON types.
- The PyMongo use dictionaries to  represent documents data [@api-mongodb-com-tutorial].
-When a document is inserted by Pymago in mongodb, the special key as "_id" automatically added in database
+The documents can contain native Python types which will be automatically converted to and from the appropriate BSON types [@api-mongodb-com-tutorial].
+The PyMongo use dictionaries to  represent documents data.
+When a document is inserted by Pymogo in mongodb, the special key as "_id" automatically added in database

 There are many tools written for working with PyMongo.
 These tools give